Turkey–United States relations: Syria (Clashes at the Turkish Ambassador's Residence, Refugees, Pull-out, Barisha raid)

-The Turkey migrant crisis in the 2010s was characterized by high numbers of people arriving in Turkey.
-As reported by UNHCR in 2018, Turkey is hosting 63.4% of all the refugees (from Middle East, Africa, and Afghanistan) in the world.
-As of 2019, refugees of the Syrian Civil War in Turkey (3.6 million) numbered highest as "registered" refugees (2011–2018: 30 billion on refugee assistance).
-As the war made the return of refugees to Syria uncertain, Turkey focused on how to manage their presence in Turkish society by addressing their legal status, basic needs, employment, education, and impact on local communities.
+In December 2018, Trump announced "We have won against ISIS", and ordered the withdrawal of all troops from Syria.
+The next day, Mattis resigned in protest, calling his decision an abandonment of the U.S.'s YPG allies.
+In November 2018, Trump said he would not approve any extension of the American deployment in Syria.
+House of Representatives condemned Trump's decision.

+On October 23, 2019, President Trump ordered the withdrawal of U.S. troops from the Syrian-Turkish border to southeastern Syria for enabling Turkey to set up a new "Buffer Zone".

 According to two anonymous American officials, the Central Intelligence Agency obtained original intelligence on Baghdadi following the arrests of one of his wives and a courier.
 The arrest of al-Baghdadi's top aide Ismael al-Ethawi was the key: al-Ethawi was found and followed by informants in Syria, apprehended by Turkish authorities, and handed over to the Iraqi intelligence to whom he provided information in February 2018.
 In 2019, US, Turkish, and Iraqi intelligence conducted a joint operation in which they captured several senior ISIL leaders who provided the locations where they met with Baghdadi inside Syria.
 According to Voice of America, the fate of al-Baghdadi "was sealed by the capture of his aide".
 Turkish and US military authorities exchanged and coordinated information ahead of the attack in Barisha, Harem District, Idlib Governorate, Syria.
-President Trump thanked Russia, Turkey, Syria, and Iraq for aiding US operation and praised Erdoğan, claiming that he is "a big fan", a "friend of [his]" and "a hell of a leader."
+President Trump thanked Russia, Turkey, Syria, and Iraq for aiding US operation, and praised Erdoğan, claiming that he is "a big fan", a "friend of [his]" and "a hell of a leader."